anar-rzayev/AIFORDIGIGOV/README.md

 ## Repository Structure 🗂️

-- `README.md` – You're reading it!
-Here you will find details about the project and setup instructions.
 - `data_vis.ipynb` – Jupyter notebook used for exploratory data analysis and visualization of the datasets.
 - `model.py` – Script where the predictive model is defined and trained using the historical data.
 - `requirements.txt` – A list of Python packages necessary to run the scripts.
-- `submission.csv` – The file used to submit my predictions in the competition.
+- `submission.csv` – The file used to submit our predictions in the competition.
 - `data/` – Folder containing all the datasets required for the project.

 ## Getting Started 🚀